vmware-tanzu/velero/docs/about.md

 ![19]

+## Backed-up API versions

+Ark backs up resources using the Kubernetes API server's *preferred version* for each group/resource.
+When restoring a resource, this same API group/version must exist in the target cluster in order for the restore to be successful.

+For example, if the cluster being backed up has a `gizmos` resource in the `things` API group, with group/versions `things/v1alpha1`, `things/v1beta1`, and `things/v1`, and the server's preferred group/version is `things/v1`, then all `gizmos` will be backed up from the `things/v1` API endpoint.
+When backups from this cluster are restored, the target cluster **must** have the `things/v1` endpoint in order for `gizmos` to be restored.
+Note that `things/v1` **does not** need to be the preferred version in the target cluster; it just needs to exist.

 ## Set a backup to expire

 When you create a backup, you can specify a TTL by adding the flag `--ttl <DURATION>`.
 If Ark sees that an existing backup resource is expired, it removes: